cdowdy/bolt-html5-video/README.md

 * Opera
 * Yandex

-For more infor on how a user can enable data-saving in chrome for Android or iOS, or through desktop Chrome see [Reduce Data Usage in Chrome](https://developer.chrome.com/multidevice/data-compression)
+For more information on how a user can enable data-saving in chrome for Android or iOS, or through desktop Chrome see [Reduce Data Usage in Chrome](https://developer.chrome.com/multidevice/data-compression)

 With this option set a message and a button will be rendered instead of downloading and rendering the video.
 You can control the message that is delivered to the user, CSS styles for both the message and button.